JF1499: Are You Ready To Become An Apartment Syndicator? Part 1 of 2 | Syndication School with Theo Hicks

 The reason I’m saying this is because that’s an example of how something that might not seem like it’s related to apartment syndication, it may seem like it’s just related to being a good business person – how that can translate into being a good apartment syndicator.
 But if you don’t have a solid business background, then that’s likely because you don’t have these effective communication skills, you don’t have good project management skills, and you won’t have the ability to translate those skills into becoming an apartment syndicator.

-Based off of that explanation of Joe’s background, he was probably a 4 or a 5.
+Based off of that explanation of Joe’s background, he was probably a four or a five.
 He had a non-commercial real estate background, but he did have experience in investing in properties, but he made up for that with a very strong business background.
 He became a VP, and he learned a lot of skills that he was able to easily translate into becoming an investor… And at the same time, because of his business background and the relationships he formed at his company, when he found his first deal he had access to passive investors.
 A lot of his advertising colleagues happened to invest in his first deal and continue to invest to this day.

 At the same time, you’re gonna need a strong business background, so you need to have promotions or won awards at your company, or start a business…